Diabetes and Cataracts

 Formation of PSCs: PSCs often develop as a result of metabolic changes in the lens caused by high blood sugar levels in diabetic individuals.
 The elevated glucose levels can lead to the accumulation of water in the lens, causing it to swell and develop small, cloudy opacities on the posterior surface.
 These opacities obstruct the path of light entering the eye, leading to visual disturbances.

 Symptoms: PSCs can cause symptoms such as increased sensitivity to glare, halos around lights, and difficulty with reading or other activities that require clear central vision.
-The visual impairment associated with PSCs can be particularly bothersome and disruptive to daily life.
+The visual impairment associated with PSCs can be particularly visually disabling and disruptive to daily life.

 Risk Factors in Diabetics: While PSCs can occur in individuals without diabetes, they are more prevalent in those with diabetes, especially in cases of poor blood sugar control.